Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-greenbeats/TASKS.md

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.
 ***
+* As with the prediction of available workers these numbers represent people, it is convinient to express them as integers: we will need 4 managers, 12 engineers and 7 operators in December 2021.
+Finally, compare the predicted available workers with the predicted need of workers to detect mismatches.
+A shortage of 3 managers, 11 engineers and 5 operators can be expected.
+Therefore, we will carry out an upsizing strategy.
+We consider hiring to be the best option since many workers are needed.

 ## Task 5
 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.